Configure waypoint proxies

 waypoint.

-Enroll namespaces or services into waypoints
+Enroll namespaces or services to use waypoints

 When a waypoint proxy is deployed, it is not used by any resources until you